Travelling within Australia

-So while fresh fruit makes a great snack while travelling, it is important to follow domestic quarantine conditions.
-These are publicised via signs, amnesty bins, announcements and other public awareness material.
+These restrictions are publicised via signs, amnesty bins, announcements and other public awareness material.

-Below is a video from the Department of Agriculture and Water Resources about Australia’s fruit fly pest free areas (9min42)
+Below is a video from the Department of Agriculture, Fisheries and Forestry about Australia’s fruit fly pest free areas.